mikolalysenko/simplicial-complex/README.md

 ### `skeleton(cells, n)`
 Computes the [n-skeleton](http://en.wikipedia.org/wiki/N-skeleton) of an unoriented simplicial complex.
+This is the set of all unique n-cells up to permutation.

 * `cells` is a cell complex
 * `n` is the dimension of the skeleton to compute.